 Aakre joined Hormel Foods in 1990 as an assistant product manager and quickly advanced to associate product manager in 1991 and product manager in 1992.
 After working as a district sales manager in Philadelphia for one year, Aakre returned to the Corporate Office (Austin, Minn.) to become senior product manager of meat products in 1995.
 He was promoted to group product manager of meat products in 1998.
 In 2003, Aakre became group product manager of Grocery Products and was promoted to director of marketing for Grocery Products later that year.
 In 2005, he was promoted to vice president of marketing for grocery products.
 He assumed his current position in 2011.

 A Minnesota native, Aakre earned a bachelor’s degree and a master’s degree in business administration from the University of Minnesota.

-Aakre is actively involved in the local community and served with the Mower County United Way for more than 10 years.Close
+Aakre is actively involved in the local community in multiple organizations and served with the Mower County United Way for more than 10 years.Close

 As vice president of Hormel Foods and senior vice president of the consumer products sales (CPS) division, Patrick J.Connor is responsible for all sales activities surrounding the Walmart business.

 Connor joined Hormel Foods as a Grocery Products sales representative in 1996.
 He was promoted to various positions before being named Grocery Products district team leader in 2001.
 He held this position until 2004 when he became the director of the Albertsons business team.
 Connor advanced to director of customer development for the Central team for CPS in 2006.
 He assumed his current role in 2011.